vintagecomputernordic/dec/index.md

 ![](./assets/images/dec_pdp_tree.jpg)

+## Purpose of this site

-This site is primarily intended to document the ongoing restoration of DEC computers by a few computer history enthusiasts in Sweden and Norway.
+This site is primarily intended to document the ongoing restoration of DEC computers by a few computer history enthusiasts in Sweden and Norway.There are several sites documenting the history of Digital Equipment Corporation (DEC), including: